learnbyexample/100_page_python_intro/README.md

 # Feedback

-Please open an issue if you spot any typo/errors.
+[Open an issue](https://github.com/learnbyexample/100_page_python_intro/issues) if you spot any typo/errors.

+:warning: :warning: Please DO NOT submit pull requests.
+Main reason being any modification requires changes in multiple places.

 I'd also highly appreciate your feedback about the book.